-Manuscripts should be submitted to the appropriate Editor: Michelle Yeh for modern literature and criticism, Haun Saussy for traditional poetry and literary criticism, and Rania Huntington for traditional fiction.
-Books for review and related correspondence should be mailed directly to the relevant Book Review Editor (William Nienhauser for works on traditional literature; Carlos Rojas for modern literature).
+Manuscripts should be submitted to the Managing Editor who will forward the manuscript to the appropriate editor: Michelle Yeh for modern literature and criticism, Haun Saussy for traditional poetry and literary criticism, and Rania Huntington for traditional fiction.
+Books for review and related correspondence should be mailed directly to the Book Review Editor (William Nienhauser).
 For appropriate formats and word-processing information relevant to all submissions and reviews, see the Style Sheet information below.

-MANUSCRIPTS SUBMITTED TO CLEAR FOR POSSIBLE PUBLICATION SHOULD BE SENT TO THE APPROPRIATE EDITOR:
+MANUSCRIPTS SUBMITTED TO CLEAR FOR POSSIBLE PUBLICATION SHOULD BE SENT TO THE MANAGING EDITOR:

 Since the identity of the author is not made known to the readers, authors should avoid identifying themselves in notes.
 Electronic submissions are encouraged.